 If at first, you don't succeed.
 My first career was in banking and it took me awhile to realize it was not for me.
 At the age of 30, I started Culinary School at The Art Institute of Seattle, while my husband was deployed with 2 kids and a full-time job.
 Not an easy feat, but I graduated with honors and everybody survived.
 Please, hug a military spouse.

 Being a chef has given me the opportunity to meet the most amazing people and bring happiness by the way of food.
 A recent milestone for our family was the retirement of my husband from the Army.
 We decided to move back to my hometown, Tacoma, WA.
 Going back to my roots evoked a need for cooking from my Filipino background.
 A recent impactful trip to the Philippines has brought much food and cultural inspiration.
-You will find later posts regarding my experience.
 Thank you for your support.
 Follow your passion/s and never give up.